moves-rwth/storm/publications.md

 ## Papers about features in Storm

 {:.alert .alert-info}
-The publications in this category present functionality from which a substantial part (but not necessarily everything) is available in Storm's release.
+The publications in this category present functionality from which a substantial part is available in Storm's release.

 {% bibliography --group_by year --query @*[category=feature] %}

 ## Papers using Storm as a backend

-{:.alert .alert-warning}
+{:.alert .alert-info}
 The publications in this category present tools, algorithms and case studies that use Storm as a backend.
-At least some parts of this functionality are currently not part of Storm itself.
-The source code and results may be outdated or even unavailable.

 {% bibliography --group_by year --query @*[category=using] %}

+{:.alert .alert-danger}
+If there is a publication missing in some of the lists above, feel free to [contact us]({{ '/about.html#people' | relative_url }}).